You need to attend a citizenship ceremony if you’re 18 or over and have successfully applied to become a British citizen.

 At the end of the ceremony you’ll be presented with your certificate of British citizenship and a welcome pack.

 Some local councils sell photographs or videos of the event.

 When you don’t need to attend a ceremony

-You’ll need to make an oath or affirmation of allegiance but you won’t need to attend a citizenship ceremony if you’re registering to become a:
+You won’t need to attend a citizenship ceremony if you’re registering to become a: